ajkd/Traffic-Light-Control-Using-Image-Processing-With-openCV/README.md

-## Smart Trafic Light Control System
+## Trafic Control By Image Processing With openCV

 ### Objective
 To control traffic lights efficiently based on traffic congestion.